An introduction to conservatoires

 Five differences between studying at a conservatoire versus university or college

-- Practical study is the main focus - both conservatoires and universities offer degree-level qualifications, however at a university practical study is typically an element of the course, whereas at a conservatoire it is the main focus, and heart of what students do.
+- Practical study is the main focus: Both conservatoires and universities offer degree-level qualifications, however at a university practical study is typically an element of the course, whereas at a conservatoire it is the main focus, and the heart of what students do.

 Supporting students applying to a conservatoire

 Competition for places at conservatoires can be very high, and students can apply for up to six courses at once.
-Here’s what you and your students need to know to make a 2022-entry application.
+Here’s what you and your students need to know to make an application.

 1: Register with the UCAS Hub